 Ideally, you should wear a medical procedural mask.
-Non-medical masks and face coverings are suitable for public places.

 A procedural mask refers to a medical procedural mask or a non-medical procedural mask that is secured behind the ears with elastic loops.